OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Connecting-to-Wifi-Networks.md

 #### Reordering Network Priorities

+// TODO: add a blurb about what network priority actually means

 To shift the priority of a network up or down, click the arrow buttons.
-It is important to order your networks by preference so that `wifimanager` will connect to your preferred network quickly.
+It is important to order your networks by preference so that the network manager will connect to your preferred network quickly.

 The move-up priority button will increase the priority of a network, making it a more preferred network.